-California millionaire arrested in wife’s death
+Fugitive millionaire wanted in wife’s murder arrested

-LOS ANGELES (AP) - A Southern California millionaire charged with his wife’s killing has been captured after four years on the run, authorities said Monday.
+LOS ANGELES (AP) - Authorities say a Southern California millionaire charged with strangling his wife has been captured after being on the run for the past four years.

-U.S. Marshals spokesperson Lynzey Donahue said Peter Chadwick had been arrested but declined to provide additional details.
-The Orange County District Attorney’s office scheduled a news conference for Tuesday to discuss the case.
+U.S. Marshals spokesperson Lynzey Donahue said Monday that Peter Chadwick was arrested but declined to provide details.

+The Orange County Register reports the Newport Beach real estate investor was captured Sunday.

-Chadwick, a Newport Beach real estate investor, was charged with strangling his wife in 2012 and released on $1 million bail.
-He skipped a court appearance in 2015 and the U.S. Marshals Service added him last year to its list of 15 most wanted fugitives.
+Chadwick was charged with his wife’s 2012 murder and released on bail.
+He skipped a court appearance in 2015.

-The Orange County Register reported that he was captured on Sunday.

-Authorities say Chadwick called 911 a day after his wife Quee Choo Chadwick disappeared from their home and said she was killed by a handyman who kidnapped him and brought along the body.
-He quickly became the suspect, however, and her body was found a week later in a trash bin in suburban San Diego.
+Authorities say Chadwick called 911 a day after Quee Choo Chadwick disappeared and told authorities she was killed by a handyman who kidnapped him.
+He quickly became the suspect, however, and her body was later found in suburban San Diego.

-Chadwick was born in the United Kingdom and became a naturalized U.S. citizen in 1991.
-Authorities said both his U.S. and U.K. passports were seized when he was released on bail.

-When he went missing, authorities learned he had emptied millions from bank accounts and said they discovered books he had allegedly read about changing one’s identity.
+An Orange County District Attorney’s Office spokeswoman says a news conference is scheduled for Tuesday.

 Sign up for Daily Newsletters